DarcyAnn/vue-webpack-vue-router/README.md

 # vue-webpack-vue-router
-A single page application staging with vue, webpack and vue-router.
+A single page application staging with vue2.x, webpack2.x and vue-router2.x.

 ## Usage